kubernetes/website/content/en/docs/reference/glossary/dockershim.md

 date: 2022-04-15
 full_link: /blog/2022/02/17/dockershim-faq/
 short_description: >
-  Dockershim is a component of Kubernetes v1.23 and earlier, which allows Kubernetes system components to communicate with Docker Engine.
+   A component of Kubernetes v1.23 and earlier, which allows Kubernetes system components to communicate with Docker Engine.

 aka:
 tags: